Greed: Ancient China

 Laozi, the semi-legendary founder of Taoism, was critical of the desire for profit over social good.
 In the Tao Te Ching, Laozi observes that "the more implements to add to their profit that the people have, the greater disorder is there in the state and clan."

-Xun Zi believed that selfishness and greed were fundamental aspects of human nature and that society must endeavor to suppress these negative tendencies through strict laws.
-This belief was the basis of legalism, a philosophy that would become the prevailing ideology of the Qin Dynasty and continues to be influential in China today.
+Xunzi believed that selfishness and greed were fundamental aspects of human nature and that society must endeavor to suppress these negative tendencies through strict laws.
+This belief was the basis of legalism, a philosophy that would become the prevailing ideology of the Qin dynasty and continues to be influential in China today.

-Conversely, the philosopher Yang Zhu was known for his embrace of total self interest.
+Conversely, the philosopher Yang Zhu was known for his embrace of total self-interest.
 However, the school of Yangism did not specifically endorse greed; rather, it emphasized a form of hedonism where individual well-being takes precedence over all else.

 Mencius was convinced of the innate goodness of human nature, but nevertheless warned against the excessive drive towards greed.
 Like Laozi, he was worried about the destabilizing and destructive effects of greed: "In a case where the lord of a state of ten thousand chariots is murdered, it must be by a family with a thousand chariots.
 In a case where the lord of a state of a thousand chariots is murdered, it must be by a family with a hundred chariots.
 One thousand out of ten thousand, or one hundred out of a thousand, cannot be considered to not be a lot.
 But if righteousness is put behind and profit is put ahead, one will not be satisfied without grasping [from others]."